 Applying the equations of motion for a projectile

 Consider the above situation where an object is projected with an initial velocity u0 with an angle θ to the horizontal.
 Considering the vertical motion of the object, the maximum height travelled by the object is

 The time taken for the complete motion is called the time of flight and is two times the above, due to the symmetry of the motion.
 Considering the horizontal motion of the object, the range (R) is calculated as

-The range is the horizontal distance traveled by the object.
+The range is the horizontal distance travelled by the object.
 The time taken is equal to the time of flight and the acceleration is zero.

 An Object is projected with an initial velocity of 5 m/s, 30⁰ to the horizontal.
 Find the maximum height, the time of flight, the range and the vertical velocity after 0.2 s?

 Two objects A and B are projected with an angle 30⁰ and 60⁰ to the horizontal respectively.
 The time of flight is the same for both objects.
 What is the ratio between the initial velocities of the two objects?

 2 : √3 b) √3 : 2 c) 1 : √3 d) √3 : 1